ljarasius/ausnog-2025/pages/tac.md

 <img src="/tac3.jpg" width="300px">

 <!--
 So, we push back.
-Multihop isn't here at all, the configuration on the FortiGate was also shown to the engineer on the recorded call.
+Multihop isn't here at all, the configuration on the FortiGate was also shown to the engineer on the recorded call, and there clearly wasn't anything to do with multihop in it.
+So, what's next?

-And so what's next?
 You guessed it, we're told that once again, multihop is the cause here and we need to enable it on our MX to bring up the BFD session.

 It's at this point we decided that we're getting no where, and pushed for an escalation to a higher level team.
 -->